DanielPelnar/DanielPelnar/README.md

 🙋‍♂️ Hi, I’m @DanielPelnar

-I am a recent graduate from Imperial College London's MSc Computing program, looking for a software engineering (front-end or full-stack) position in a technology or finance company.
+I am a recent graduate from Imperial College London's MSc Computing program.
+I'm looking for a software engineering (front-end or full-stack) position in a technology or finance company.
 Before working at Deloitte automating the process of acquiring, formatting, and analysing economic and financial data using Python, batch files, SQL, and R. Prior to joining Deloitte, graduated from UCL, MSc Finance, and finished an EY summer internship.

 <!---